SUBJECT: EC 6401 -ELECTRONIC CIRCUITS II

 3. Find the output circuit.

-4. Replace each active device by its h-parameter model at low frequency.
+4. Replace each active device by its h-parameter model at

-5. Find the open loop gain (gain without feedback), A of the amplifier.
+5. Find the open loop gain (gain without feedback), A of

 6. Indicate Xf and Xo on the circuit and evaluate β = XfXO.